bomonike/bomonike.github.io/plc.md

 QUESTION: Can HashiCorp Terraform be used to stand up servers?
 That would enable identification of security and misconfiguration issues before resources are created.

-## Security Alerts

-America's Cyber Defense Agency, CISA (Critical Infastructure Security and Resilience) has released <a target="_blank" href="https://www.cisa.gov/search?g=inductive-automation-ignition#gsc.tab=0&gsc.q=inductive-automation-ignition&gsc.page=1">security alerts about Ignition</a> as part of its
-Industrial Control Systems Advisories service.

 ## OPC (Open Platform Connect)

 <a target="_blank" href="https://www.youtube.com/watch?v=0SrEJuONDyc">VIDEO</a>:
 A big part of InductiveAutomation's value proposition is that they provide a way to obtain plant-wide <strong>visibility</strong> of the gamut of PLCs under various brands.

-<a name="PLCDrivers"></a>

-### PLC Driver modules

-PROTIP: Don't select these modules during install unless you know you'll need them.

-Ignition has <a target="_blank" href="https://inductiveuniversity.com/videos/about-ignitions-modules/8.1">drivers for manufacturers</a>, listed at

-   <ul><a target="_blank" href="https://inductiveautomation.com/ignition/modules">https://inductiveautomation.com/ignition/modules</a></ul>

-* Allen-Bradley (Logix 5000)
-* Siemens  (tags don't support browsing)
-* Omron
-* Logix
-* Micro800
-* Mitsubishi

-* ABB (Totalflow) ???
-* Rockwell Automation ???

-InductiveAutomation achieve that by inventing a work-around to <strong>proprietary protocols</strong> imposed by vendors to lock their customers into expensive solutions (and higher profits for the vendor).

 <a name="OPC-UA"></a>